Creating a Custom Developer Portal

 Building a Portal

 This guide includes the implementation of a full featured developer portal written in Ruby in just 250 lines of code.
-This portal implementation does not utilise any database and uses our Tyk Dashboard API to store and fetch all the data.
+This portal implementation does not utilize any database and uses our Tyk Dashboard API to store and fetch all the data.

 To run it, you need to have Ruby 2.3+ (latest version).
 Older versions may work but have not been tested.